What Screens Do to Your Child’s Brain Before Bed (And What to Do Instead)

 When a child watches a video, the content arrives pre-built.
 The characters are drawn.
 The scenes are rendered.
 The pacing is controlled by the algorithm.
 The brain processes it, but it doesn't have to create anything.

 When a child listens to a story, the brain does the opposite.
 With no visuals to rely on, the brain constructs the scenes internally, imagining the characters, the setting, the action.
-Neuroimaging studies from Cincinnati Children's Hospital show this activates a region called the PTO hub (parietal-temporal-occipital), which handles multisensory integration.
+According to neuroscience research from the University of Sussex, listening to stories activates the temporal and frontal cortex, engaging imagination and language processing areas that passive screen content does not stimulate.
+Neuroimaging studies from Cincinnati Children's Hospital confirm this, showing activation of the PTO hub (parietal-temporal-occipital), which handles multisensory integration.

 In plain language: listening to a story is a workout for the imagination.
 Watching a video is not.